kiichi/riotjs4-examples/README.md

 ## Implementation

 You can login using any credentials.
 All dummy data files are located under /api/ folder.
 I saved external libraries under /vendor/.
-I also playing around with Akita.
+I was also playing around with Akita.
 I implemented a breadcrumb which you can push some item, and pop when you go back.
 Try to click "Friends" section of details page.

 ![sample.png (600×312)](https://raw.githubusercontent.com/kiichi/riotjs4-examples/master/screenshot/sample.png)